makinacorpus/DbToolsBundle/docs/content/anonymization/essentials.md

 <div class="standalone">
-Here is how you can declare this configruation:
+Here is how you can declare this configuration:

 ```yaml
 # db_tools.anonymization.yaml